 PhD-position in Applied Stream Ecology

 The project aims at elucidating the effects of degradation of riparian vegetation on biodiversity and ecosystem processes in stream food-webs.
 It is based on replicate field experiments in Switzerland (sites north and south of the Alps) and in the Atlantic Forest, south-east Brazil.
 The PhD-student will mainly be based at SUPSI on the Mendrisio campus and be supervised by the head of the Stream Ecology Group, Dr. Andreas Bruder.
 He/she is expected to spend a substantial amount of time in Brazil for field work.
 The PhD-student will be enrolled at University of Zürich (Department of Evolutionary Biology and Environmental Studies), which will be the degree granting institution.
 Prof. Dr. Florian Altermatt is the formal supervisor.
-More info and application details (deadline February 29 2020).
+More info and application details (new deadline March 31 2020).

 There is also a associated Postdoc position in the same project.
 More Info.